xpladev/docs/content/en/develop/develop/tools/xplajs/get-started-with-xpla-js.md

 type: docs
 ---

-xplajs seeks to provide a compatible way to work with the XPLA Chain within JavaScript runtimes, such as Node.js and the browser. xplajs enables the following functions:
+xplajs seeks to provide a compatible way to work with the CONX Chain within JavaScript runtimes, such as Node.js and the browser. xplajs enables the following functions:

 - Deserializing blockchain data into JavaScript objects with native data types and methods
 - Serializing objects back into a blockchain-compatible format
-- Providing access to the XPLA Chain RPC from a JavaScript-based interface
+- Providing access to the CONX Chain RPC from a JavaScript-based interface
 - Providing additional utilities, such as hash functions and key-signing algorithms

 ## About This Tutorial